A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 Hostfully key features

-- Two-way API connections to 14 channels, including Airbnb, Vrbo, and Booking.com- customize copy, amenities, and pricing for each OTA
+• Two-way API connections to 16+ channels, including Airbnb, Vrbo, and Booking.com, with customizable copy, amenities, and pricing for each OTA

 Hostfully pricing

-Hostfully is priced by portfolio size and starts at $109/month for up to 4 properties.
+Hostfully starts at $109/month for up to 4 properties, with sliding scale pricing based on portfolio size.
 For example, you’ll pay $260/month for 20 properties.
-Pricing is designed to reward growth: the more properties you add, the cheaper each unit is.
+Pricing is designed to support all managers and to reward growth: the more properties you add, the cheaper each unit is.

-A one-time onboarding fee of $600 is waived if you sign up for a year.
+Customers receive 50% off the one-time onboarding fee if you sign up for a year.
+Customers also receive a 10% discount for annual payment.

 Hostfully pros and cons

 Hostfully offers more features to streamline and automate property management than a true channel manager.
-But it doesn’t provide access to as many channels, so you’ll need to also sign up to Rentals United or NextPax to really widen your net.
-Fortunately, Hostfully’s low per-unit price point compared to some other PMSs means this won’t break the bank.
+But it doesn’t provide access to as many channels, so to really widen your net, you’ll need to also sign up to Rentals United or NextPax.
+Fortunately, compared to some other PMSs, Hostfully’s low per-unit price point means this won’t break the bank.

-Hostfully also has a great reputation for white-glove support, including your own dedicated customer success agent and specialist training.
-This plus the affordability makes it a great option for VRMs of all sizes and stages of growth.
+Hostfully also has a great reputation for white-glove support, including holistic support from onboarding through dedicated customer support specialists.
+This plus response time and affordability makes it a great option for VRMs of all sizes and stages of growth.

 2. Guesty